Did I mention it’s completely flourless?

 What do you like to eat when it’s cold out?

-I also love chili, hot soup or stew (especially with carrots), and caramelized roast veggies.
+I also love chili, hot soup or stew, and caramelized roast veggies.
 Oh, and anything chocolate.
 Chocolate is a year-round thing!

 So the texture will be fine if I completely omit that 1/4 cup of sugar?
 I made a great gluten free recipe that I found in a cookbook using agave for the sweetener!